Ballet, Jazz, Tap, Irish Step, Modern, Pilates and Music’n Motion.

 • A headband to hold loose hair off their face is recommended.

-• Black bike shorts can be worn in all classes except ballet.
-Transition or stirrup Tights must be worn underneath shorts.
+• Black bike shorts can be worn in all classes except Transition or stirrup Tights must be worn underneath shorts.

-• Dance Bag – All dancers need a dance bag big enough to hold their belongings when they come into the studio including their outside shoes.
+• Dance Bag –All dancers need a dance bag big enough to hold their belongings when they come into the studio, including their outside shoes.

 • No bare legs in the studio.

-• Do not wear dance shoes outside at all.
+• Do not wear dance shoes outside.

-• Parents of teenage Girls – low cut leotards are not allowed in class – all cleavage should be covered.
+• Parents of teenage girls – low-cut leotards are not allowed in class – all cleavage should be covered.

 • Bras should be nude color or black